Increasing stamina and energy levels

 Lemon Balm, blood circulation and mental clarity

-A native plant of southern Europe but now a common garden herb through out the world.
+It is a native plant of southern Europe but now a common garden herb through out the world.

 Lemon Balm is a perennial with oval yellowish green leaves, which have a strong lemon scent when crushed and white flowers in late summer.